nizwant/dev_project/README.md

 ### Plan

-- Generate synthetic data using `make_classification()` from sklearn
+- [x] Generate synthetic data using `make_classification()` from sklearn
-- Add irrelevant features, redundant features, correlated features, noisy features etc.
+- [x]  Add irrelevant features, redundant features, correlated features, noisy features etc.
-- create description of data generation process
+- [x] create description of data generation process
-- write a function to do it, at the beginning do it in the notebook
+- [x] write a function to do it, at the beginning do it in the notebook
-- select at least 3 feature selection methods (at least one filter and wrapper)
+- [ ] select at least 3 feature selection methods (at least one filter and wrapper)
     - lasso
     - bic
     - mutual information
     - correlation
-- apply them to generated data
+- [ ] apply them to generated data
-- use a measure to of success
+- [ ] use a measure to of success
-- build model SVM and Random Forest on
+- [ ] build model SVM and Random Forest on
     - all features
     - set obtained from selection methods
     - only relevant features
     - features from PCA, MDS, tSNE
-- compare them using accuracy, precision, recall, F1 score
+- [ ] compare them using accuracy, precision, recall, F1 score
+- [ ] make presentation

 ## Exercise 2